Sarcoprion

-Sarcoprion (from the Ancient Greek, "flesh saw") is an extinct genus of eugeneodont holocephalan from the Permian of Greenland.
-Similar to other helicoprionids such as Agassizodus and Helicoprion, it possessed tooth whorls on the symphysis of the jaw as well as flattened, pavement-type teeth.
-It is distinguished from other members of its family by the presence of sharp, symphyseal teeth on both the upper and lower jaws.
+Sarcoprion (from the Ancient Greek, "flesh saw") is an extinct genus of cartilaginous fish from the Late Permian of Greenland.
+It possessed an arching row of connected teeth, termed a tooth whorl, in its upper and lower jaws, as well as flattened, rectangular teeth elsewhere in the mouth.
+It is distinguished from other members of its family by the presence of sharp cutting teeth on both the upper and lower jaws.
 The tooth whorl on the lower jaw bore sharp, compact tooth crowns, while a row of backward facing, triangular teeth was present on the roof of the mouth.
-The preserved material does not show evidence of a distinct upper jaw, implying it may have been fused to the cranium, reduced, or lost entirely.
+The known fossils do not show evidence of a distinct upper jaw, implying it may have been fused to the skull, reduced, or lost entirely.
 The type and only species in the genus is S. edax.
+It is a member of order Eugeneodontiformes and the larger subclass Holocephali.

 Research history and naming

-The first four Sarcoprion fossils were first discovered during the 1930s by paleontologist Eigil Nielsen, and originated inside concretions from the Foldvik Creek Formation of East Greenland.
+The first four Sarcoprion edax fossils were first discovered during the 1930s by paleontologist Eigil Nielsen, and originated inside concretions from the Foldvik Creek Formation of East Greenland.
 These specimens were described by Nielsen in 1952, and the most complete of them was designated as the holotype (name-bearing specimen on which the species is based).
 Part of the holotype specimen was collected in 1932, and other fragments were collected later in 1937.
 Nielsen suspected that a larger portion of this specimen was originally preserved, but that it had most likely become broken apart and lost due to erosion.
+A block of unprepared rock matrix containing the remainder of this specimen's skull has since been identified.

 Researcher Leif Tapanila began research on S. edax fossils at the Natural History Museum of Denmark in 2023.
+As of 2026 the complete holotype skull is being studied via CT scanning.